2023 CANCELLATIONS AND REFUNDS

 If a student that meets the eligibility requirement for enrollment in a Landmark Learning course communicates to Student Services during the enrollment process that they have, and can show proof a documented disability, then reasonable equitable accommodation for testing can be made.

 Common accommodations include; extended time for written testing, oral reading of the written test to the student by the instructor, a separate quiet place outside the classroom for testing, and/or an increased print size of test.
 Other reasonable and equitable considerations that support the objectives of the course in which the student is enrolled, can be made on an individual basis.

 STUDENT RECORDS ACCESS

 Landmark Learning students can have access to Financial records, grading records, attendance and tardy records as well as complete transcripts by request without expense to the student.
-Requests can come in the form of a phone request, in-person request, or an email or regular mail request to the Student Services Coordinator.
-Replacement certification cards managed by the Landmark Learning office are available for $5.00 per card along with a self addressed envelope with request by mail.
+Requests can come in the form of a phone request, in-person request, or an email or regular mail request to the Program Assistant.
+Replacement certification cards managed by the Landmark Learning office are available for $7.50 per card along with a self addressed envelope with request by mail.

 PO Box 1888 Cullowhee, NC 28723

 It is a mutual goal of Landmark Learning and its Affiliates to ensure that educational coursework of quality is provided.
 When problems are identified by students, Landmark Learning will make every attempt to find a fair and reasonable solution through our internal complaint procedure.
 In the event that the student is not able to resolve their complaint(s) directly with available Landmark Learning Instructional Staff, the student has the right and is encouraged to take the following steps: